cheqd/node-docs/architecture/adr-list/adr-010-did-resolver.md

 ## Decision

-This ADR will add a new application/library for did-resolution based on the DID resultion options listed in the sections above.
+This ADR will add a new application/library for did-resolution based on the DID resolution options listed in the sections above.

 ## References